ItachiSan/dsplight/README.md

-Kbdlight
+Dsplight
 ========

-kbdlight is very simple application that changes MacBooks' keyboard backlight level.
+dsplight is very simple application that changes MacBooks' with Intel graphics display backlight level.

 While usable standalone, the main goal is for it to be used by other applications, including things like sxhkd or xbindkeys.